Art1xFX/sample-math-api/README.md

     poetry run python src/manage.py createsuperuser
     ```
     - This command creates an admin user who can access the Django admin panel.
 It will prompt you for a username, email, and password.
 You need to create this user only once to gain access to administrative features.
+    - The Django admin page can be accessed by visiting the following URL:
+        ```
+        /admin/
+        ```

+        - This page provides a user-friendly interface for managing the application's data and performing administrative tasks.
+You can log in using the superuser credentials created in step 4 of the installation process.

 5. **Activate the virtual environment and run the development server**:
     ```bash